Helco/PLocalSim/readme.txt

 ## Overview

 This project is an extension to the PebbleSDK2.0 Beta2 which allows you to build and run your pebble applications on your computer.
+This project was renamed due to the new naming guidelines from Pebble Technlogoy Inc.

 ## Usage